Builds the current project

 goreleaser build [flags]

 --clean Remove the dist folder before building -f, --config string Load configuration from file -h, --help help for build --id stringArray Builds only the specified build ids -o, --output string Copy the binary to the path after the build.
-Only taken into account when using --single-target and a single id (either with --id or if configuration only has one build) -p, --parallelism int Amount tasks to run concurrently (default: number of CPUs) --single-target Builds only for current GOOS and GOARCH, regardless of what's set in the configuration file --skip-after Skips global after hooks --skip-before Skips global before hooks --skip-post-hooks Skips all post-build hooks --skip-validate Skips several sanity checks --snapshot Generate an unversioned snapshot build, skipping all validations --timeout duration Timeout to the entire build process (default 30m0s)
+Only taken into account when using --single-target and a single id (either with --id or if configuration only has one build) -p, --parallelism int Amount tasks to run concurrently (default: number of CPUs) --single-target Builds only for current GOOS and GOARCH, regardless of what's set in the configuration file --skip strings Skip the given options (valid options are: after, before, post-hooks, pre-hooks, validate) --snapshot Generate an unversioned snapshot build, skipping all validations --timeout duration Timeout to the entire build process (default 30m0s)

 Options inherited from parent commands¶